Everest Base Camp Trek - 14 Days

 • Max.
 Altitude2,651m/ 8700f

 After breakfast, we proceed through the eye-catching trail, which includes suspension bridges, to the entrance of the Sagarmatha National Park.
 After submitting the paperwork, we head to Jorsalle and have lunch.
-Then we gradually climb a straightforward uphill route all the way to the horseshoe-shaped Sherpa bustling trade town of Namche Bazaar.
+Then we gradually climb a straightforward uphill route to the horseshoe-shaped Sherpa bustling trade town of Namche Bazaar.
 The first view of Mount Everest and Ama Dablam offers a great impression.
 Overnight in Namche Bazaar.

 • AccommodationGuesthouse/Teahouse